RunestoneInteractive/pythonds/_sources/Trees/ParseTree.rst

 that we do not recognize.

 Now that we have built a parse tree, what can we do with it?
-As a first example, we will write a function to evaluate the parse tree, returning the numerical result.
+As a first example, we will write a function to evaluate the parse tree and return the numerical result.
 To write this function, we will make use of the hierarchical nature of the tree.
 Look back at :ref:`Figure 2 <fig_meparse>`.
 Recall that we can replace the original tree with the simplified tree